 During the months of getting settled though I didn’t photograph as much.
 I love the new area, we are so close to many things I love to photograph.
 We are also within an hour to Portland Airport, which has been great so far for travel.
 Below, I list the highlights of the year.

 Interviews & Features of 2019

 In November I had a few features.
 I was interviewed by David Johnston on his landscape photography podcast, The Landscape Photography Show.
 Then I was one of the featured photographers for PeerSpace in an article, The 9 Best Landscape Photographers in Portland.
-And finally, I was added to the Photo Cascadia post list, by Sean Bagshaw, Landscape Photographers Whose Images Inspire Me.
+And finally, I was added to the Photo Cascadia post list, by Sean Bagshaw.
+You can find it here, Landscape Photographers Whose Images Inspire Me.

-In October, I was invited by Out of Chicago to be an instructor at the Out of Oregon Conference in Newport, Oregon.
+In October, I was invited by Out of Chicago‘s, Chris Smith to be an instructor at the Out of Oregon Conference in Newport, Oregon.
 Another amazing experience for me.
 I met so many great people and really enjoyed it.
 The Out of Chicago team is very well organized and put on a great conference.

 Another first for me was being invited to speak at camera clubs.
 I first spoke at the Oregon Coast Photographer’s Association in North Bend in my old stomping grounds.
-Then in November was the Photo Society of the Friends of the Tualatin River National Wildlife Refuge.
-Then the last one in December was for the Film Pack Camera Club, in Vancouver, Washington.
+It was fun to see many familiar faces.
+Then in November, I spoke for the Photo Society of the Friends of the Tualatin River National Wildlife Refuge.
+Then the last one in December, held in Vancouver, Washington was for the Film Pack Camera Club.